MetOffice/CDDS/docs/operational_procedure/cmip7.md

 ```

 This will search the directory you specify for model output to be used and create **symbolic links** to each file.

+!!! important
+    It is critially important that the data provided on disk covers the complete time range specified in the request file.
+    Please ensure that in particular all data for the last and first years is present before proceeding with processing.
+    Recovering from a missing month at the start or end of the process may be difficult so please ensure that any issues
+    identified by the validation tasks are dealt with.
+Failing to do this may be difficult to recover from.

 ## 5. Prerequisites for running